Cardiac magnetic resonance imaging in patients with history of COVID-19

 Email: n.rumshina@list.ru

-ORCID iD: 0000-0002-6158-026X
+ORCID ID: 0000-0002-6158-026X

 MD, Cand.
 Sci.
 (Med.)

-Tatiana A. Shelkovnikova
+Tatiana Shelkovnikova

 Tomsk National Research Medical Center, Cardiology Research Institute